josh-wassum/pandas_project/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

 I am using this free data set found on Kaggle: https://www.kaggle.com/niharika41298/nutrition-details-for-most-common-foods/code.
 This data includes some nutirional fact about common foods found in the standard American Diet.

-{Describe your purpose for writing this software to analyze the data.}
 The purpose for writing this software is to prove my ability to develop software and build an analisys on said data when provided by a thrid party.
 In paricular, I wanted to analyze some of the foods we eat on a daily basis and see if we can't make some better choices with our diet.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the data set, the questions and answers, the code running and a walkthrough of the code.}

 [Software Demo Video](http://youtube.link.goes.here)